-The total number of incidence cases over a given period.
-Cumulative incidence cases are presented from year 2015 to 2035 at 5-yearly increments such that, for example, the 2020 cumulative incidence case figure represents the sum of all of the incidence cases from the start of the simulation to 2020.
+The total number of incident cases of a specified disease over a given period.
+Cumulative incidence cases are presented from 2015 to 2035, at 5-year increments such that, for example, the 2020 cumulative incidence case figure represents the sum of all of the incidence cases from the start of the simulation to 2020.
 The figures apply to the whole UK population.